Selection

 For all technologies, the provision of gigabit broadband is concentrated particularly in urban areas, where some 78.4 % of households had gigabit-speed internet access as of 2021.
 That figure is markedly lower for areas of a rural character, at 22.9 % in 2021.
 To consider the distribution of the different technologies, 75.1 % of urban and 12.8 % of rural households had gigabit connections via CATV in mid-2021, while gigabit-capable fibre broadband was available to 18.6 % of households in urban areas and 11.3 % of those in rural areas.

 Differences in availability between urban and more rural areas are also discernible among the Länder.
-Of all the Länder that are not city states, Schleswig-Holstein has the highest level of gigabit-speed provision using any technology in 2021, at 79.7 % of all households, followed by Lower Saxony on 66.8 %.
-At the other end of the scale, 26 % of households in Saxony-Anhalt can say the same, with Brandenburg the next-lowest at 29.4 %.
+Of all the Länder that are not city states, Schleswig-Holstein has the highest level of gigabit-speed provision using any technology in 2021, at 79.7 % of all households, followed by Niedersachsen on 66.8 %.
+At the other end of the scale, 26 % of households in Sachsen-Anhalt can say the same, with Brandenburg the next-lowest at 29.4 %.
 In contrast, provision of gigabit-speed broadband is markedly higher than 90 % in the three city states, Berlin, Bremen and Hamburg.

 The foundation for the distinction between urban and rural areas is solely the population density for this indicator.
 The information about gigabit broadband are collected from more than 150 telecommunications companies in Germany.
 They are asked about their current provision.
 To preserve the companies’ business and trade secrets, the resultant data are aggregated into a grid of 250-metre by 250-metre cells (from 2022: 100x100 metre) and grouped according to seven classes of broadband.
 Although full-fibre networks with speeds of over 1,000 Mbps have been included in observations since the end of 2015, that class has only been studied in detail since the end of 2018 in light of the latest technological advances.